Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review

 \subsubsection{Classification}

-Among applications in the hyperspectral field, the classification task is paramount for image analysis, enabling accurate identification and characterization of diverse structures and anomalies within an image.
-It significantly aids professionals in interpreting large volumes of complex data.
-Despite this potential, image classification aims to extract more valuable information about detailed features, such as buildings or grass, by assigning each pixel to a specific class \cite{ref128,ref129}.
-However, hyperspectral images inherently contain highly diverse and complex scenes and information, which complicates accurate classification.
-Therefore, leveraging diffusion models to enhance classification remains a significant challenge that requires further strengthening and resolution.
-Nevertheless, because diffusion models can learn and simulate more intricate data distributions than other deep learning models, there's a growing commitment to applying them to hyperspectral image classification, leading to increasingly promising results \cite{ref118,ref125,ref168,ref169,ref170,ref171}.
+In the application of hyperspectral fields, classification tasks are crucial for image analysis, capable of accurately identifying and characterizing various structures and anomalies in images.
+It greatly helps professionals interpret large amounts of complex data.
+Despite this potential, the purpose of image classification is to extract more valuable information about detailed features such as buildings or grasslands by assigning each pixel to a specific category \cite{ref128,ref129}.
+However, hyperspectral images themselves contain highly diverse and complex scenes and information, which brings difficulties to accurate classification.
+Therefore, using diffusion models to enhance classification remains a major challenge that needs to be further strengthened and resolved.
+However, as diffusion models can learn and simulate more complex data distributions than other deep learning models, an increasing number of people are dedicated to applying diffusion models to hyperspectral image classification.
+To produce more and more promising results \cite{ref118,ref125,ref168,ref169,ref170,ref171}.

-For image classification, the complex data distributions inherent in hyperspectral images present greater challenges for traditional deep learning models.
-Fortunately, diffusion models excel at capturing the joint spectral-spatial features of these images \cite{ref166,ref167,ref172}, leading to improved classification accuracy \cite{ref94,ref95} and enhanced generalization ability \cite{ref124}.
+The complex data distribution of hyperspectral images often limits the performance of traditional deep learning classifiers.
+Diffusion models, however, are well suited to learn joint spectral–spatial representations \cite{ref166,ref167,ref172}, as illustrated in Figure~\ref{image10}.
+This capability improves classification accuracy \cite{ref94,ref95} and strengthens generalization across different scenarios \cite{ref124}.